 On March 10, 2020, we directed our faculty to convert all courses to online modalities.
 Our on-campus students have returned home to be with their families.
 On-campus student services have ceased, though we will continue with staff and faculty operations to support our students and educational programs, as well as provide online library services.
 On March 15, our buildings were closed to the public.
-Our summer session, which runs in May and June, is now being converted to an online format.
-Information on those courses will be available soon.
+Our summer session, which runs in May and June, has been converted to an online format.

 In keeping with guidance from the State of Connecticut, we have also decided to postpone public campus events scheduled for March and April.
-This includes Monday morning chapel.
+This includes Monday morning chapel, which is now online weekly on Wednesdays at noon.
 We hope to reschedule these as soon as it becomes safe to do so.
-At this time a decision about our May 15, 2020, Graduation Ceremony has not been made.
-However, students should prepare for the likelihood that this event will need to be postponed or conducted in another way.
+Our May 15 graduation ceremony will be held as a Virtual Ceremony at 11 a.m. on that day.
+Graduates will be given the option to participate in the 2021 on campus ceremony.

 We are also closely monitoring our local health district guidance and will continue to do so.